Chick-fil-A builds bigger coop in Charleston; downtown women's shop closing after 28 years

 New lease

-Nostalgic Enterprises recently leased 2,050 square feet of restaurant space at 323 E. Main St. in Moncks Corner, according to National Restaurant Properties and Trident Commercial real estate firms.
+Nostalgic Enterprises recently leased 2,050 square feet of restaurant space at 323 E. Main St. in Moncks Corner, according to National Restaurant Properties and Trident Commercial.
 The site has been home to a couple of different restaurants in recent years, including a cafe and bakery and more recently a deli.

 Kick start